classgraph/classgraph/README.md

       .matchClassesWithAnnotation(RestHandler.class,
           // c is a class annotated with @RestHandler c -> System.out.println("Has @RestHandler class annotation: " + c.getName()))

+       .matchStaticFieldNames(
+           Stream.of("com.package.ClassName.STATIC_FIELD_NAME", "com.package.OtherClass.OTHER_STATIC_FIELD")
+                   .collect(Collectors.toCollection(HashSet::new)),
+               // The following method is called when any static fields with names matching one of
+               // the above fully-qualified names are encountered, as long as those fields are
+               // initialized to constant values.
+The value returned is the value in the classfile,
+               // not the value that would be returned by reflection, so this can be useful in
+               // hot-swapping of changes to static constants in classfiles if the constant value
+               // is changed and the class is re-compiled while the code is running.
+(Eclipse
+               // doesn't hot-replace static constant initializer values if you change them while
+               // running code in the debugger, so you can pick up changes this way).
+               (String className, String fieldName, Object fieldConstantValue) -> System.out.println("Static field " + fieldName + " of class " + className +
+                       " " + " has constant literal value " + fieldConstantValue)) //

       .matchFilenamePattern("^template/.*\\.html",
           // templatePath is a path on the classpath that matches the above pattern;
           // inputStream is a stream opened on the file or zipfile entry.